Table of Contents

 Change the video resolution

-• In QuickTime Player, you will see the File option at the top bar.
+• In the QuickTime Player, you will see the File option at the top bar.
 Click on it, and go to the Export As option in the drop-down list.

 Export Progress